 2015 State of the Rockies Report

-This year we will be releasing the sections of our State of the Rockies Report over the course of April and May to highlight the impressive work of each of our student State of the Rockies Fellows.
-This year's Report, titled Large Area and Landscape Conservation in the Rocky Mountain West: Conserving Communities, Economies, and Environments, focuses on different elements of landscape-scale conservation.
+In 2015 we began releasing the sections of our State of the Rockies Report over the course of April and May to highlight the impressive work of each of our student State of the Rockies Fellows.
+The 2015 Report, titled Large Area and Landscape Conservation in the Rocky Mountain West: Conserving Communities, Economies, and Environments, focuses on different elements of landscape-scale conservation.
 From state wolf management to the role ranching plays in conservation, the sections of this report are the result of a year of work from out State of the Rockies Project Fellows.
+Click below to read the entire report or scroll down to preview different sections.

 This is the first of five sections for the 2015 State of the Rockies Report.
 In this section, Rockies Project Fellow Kevin Moss, examines the different impacts of melting alpine glaciers in the Rocky Mountain West with a comparative study of glaciers in Montana's Glacier National Park and those in Wyoming's Wind River Range: